FLIR Thermal Studio setup and user guide

 Read Also : ANNKE VISION General Guide of Watching Cameras

-This chapter describes install and activate the FLIR Thermal Studio application.
+This chapter describes how to install and activate the FLIR Thermal Studio application.

 3.1 System requirements